seng637-winter-2023/seng637-a5-Hetalvirani25/seng637-a5-group17.md

 ### **Geometric Model**
-This model shows the accept ,reject and failure data based on the given range of Discrimation ratio,Customer risk,Developer risk values.
+This model shows the accept ,reject and failure data based on the given range of Discrimination ratio,Customer risk,Developer risk values.

 ![plot](/media/geometric_model.png)